 - It enables deeper thinking about accessible spaces because staff and teams aren’t afraid to talk about disability.
 Reducing fear means that there is an increased likelihood that disability will not only be spoken about, but thought about and integrated into new and existing projects.
 An anticipatory approach rather than a reactive approach.

 - Seeing everyone as they want to be seen.
 This is especially important in relation to gender identity.
 By creating an open environment where staff use pronouns in all communication everyone is likely to do this and there is less stigma.

 - Moving with the times.
 As I mentioned previously, language changes and evolves faster than we may realise.
 Being aware and open to shifting language means that the whole organisation can evolve in an agile fashion.

-- Using inclusive language challenged both conscious and unconscious biases.
+- Using inclusive language challenges both conscious and unconscious biases.
 Language is powerful, so adjusting words and phrases shifts mindsets too.

 - Inclusive language supports disclosure and declaration by creating a safe space making people feel valued.

 - Positive language facilitates a collective no blame culture as everyone makes mistakes and that’s ok!

 - It lets your customers, clients, service-users and members know that you practise what policies say.
 Bringing paper-based statements to life, resulting in increased trust with your stakeholders.